simplilearn-devops/devops-lesson-4/lab-4.2/README.md

 ### Step 7

 Click on the FizzBuzz project and right click.
-Select PMD -> Check Code.
+Select FindBugs -> Check Code.

 What warnings or errors do you get?
 Do you agree with them?
-Fix a couple of issues and rerun PMD.
+Fix a couple of issues and rerun FindBugs.

 ### Step 8